QUICK SUMMARY:

 What Is Bounce Rate in Google Analytics?

-The definition of bounce rate depends on which version of Google Analytics you’re using.
-So let’s compare how Google defines bounce rate in both Universal Analytics and Google Analytics 4.
+The definition of bounce rate depends on which version of Google Analytics you’re used to.
+So let’s quickly compare how Google defined bounce rate in the now-defunct Universal Analytics vs. Google Analytics 4.

 Bounce Rate in Universal Analytics

-If you’re using Universal Analytics (sometimes referred to as Google Analytics 3 or GA3), this is how Google defines the bounce rate:
+If you were using Universal Analytics (sometimes referred to as Google Analytics 3 or GA3), this is how Google defined the bounce rate:

 Bounce rate is single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.